Contextual Learning Opportunities

 Boston University Study Abroad Programs

 Boston University has several graduate level Study Abroad programs, some of which may count toward STH degree programs.
-One such program is the International Conflict Resolution summer program in Geneva and London.
 Emily Kleidon (MTS ’17) recently participated in the study abroad program, and she answers questions about the experience in this video:

 Customized Travel and Study Programs